TarynMcMillan/CollaboRun/README.md

 # Share it!

-If you share anything related to your contributions, please use #CollaboRunGame !
+We encourage you to share your progress or anything related to your contributions.
+Please use #CollaboRunGame !